NATRIST-0/Softball_Layout_Plan_App/README.md

 Application to make a Baseball/Softball layout Plan, consist of entering the names of the players in a datasheet and running the app.
+You can drag the name on the fild to position them and change the background to show the positions
 ![image](https://github.com/NATRIST-0/Softball_Layout_Plan_App/assets/167151443/2ef65ce1-26da-4b02-a7a4-a797a584bac0)